d365collaborative/d365fo.tools/docs/Set-D365LcsApiConfig.md

 The output object received from Get-D365LcsApiToken is piped directly to Set-D365LcsApiConfig.
 Set-D365LcsApiConfig will save the access_token(BearerToken), refresh_token(RefreshToken) and expires_on(ActiveTokenExpiresOn).

-All default values will come from the configuration available from Get-D365LcsApiConfig.
+These values will then be available as default values for all LCS cmdlets across the module.

+You can validate the current default values by calling Get-D365LcsApiConfig.

 ## PARAMETERS